 You may have heard that inflammation is at the root of many ailments.
 To help minimize its effects, avoid foods that cause inflammation.

 Inflammation is your body’s natural response to an infection, something toxic or an injury.
 If you get stung by a bee, the surrounding area becomes red, swollen, and possibly warm to the touch.
-If you eat something you’re allergic to, you may get a scratchy throat or develop a stomach ache or diarrhea.
+If you eat something you’re allergic to, or foods that cause inflammation, you may get a scratchy throat or develop a stomach ache or diarrhea.
 In these examples, inflammation is a by-product of your body’s immune system working properly.
 Your body’s defenses are trying to either eliminate or isolate an intruder and begin the healing process.

 When your immune system is overactive, your body is in a constant state (chronic) of inflammation, which has great destructive potential.
 This is evident in autoimmune diseases like diabetes, rheumatoid arthritis, lupus, and gastrointestinal diseases such as Crohn’s disease and ulcerative colitis, in which your immune system mistakenly targets your own tissues.

 YOU MIGHT ALSO LIKE: The Anti-Inflammatory Diet, Anti-Inflammatory Foods List